Carrie Henry: Assistant Professor

 Dr. Henry spent over a decade in clinical practice as a labor and delivery nurse, a mother/baby nurse, and a nurse-midwife.
 She began teaching nursing students in 2012 and has taught both undergraduate and graduate students in maternal/child health, midwifery, and transition to professional nursing practice.

-Her research investigates Black mothers’ experiences of traumatic grief following the loss of a child to stillbirth, infant death, or child death.
-She is particularly interested in developing and testing culturally-appropriate interventions to mitigate psychological distress for this group.
+Her research centers around developing and testing behavioral interventions targeted to support adaptive coping for Black mothers after the loss of a child to stillbirth, infant death, or child death.
 She has presented at regional, national, and international conferences.
-She is the mother of elementary-aged triplets who keep her very busy and entertained.
+She is the mother of middle-school triplets who keep her very busy and entertained.

 Honors and Awards